Minnesota Legislature: History

+In the 19th century, the Minnesota Legislature initially met annually.
+Early legislatures often met every year for several months at a time.
+A constitutional amendment approved in 1860 introduced a 60-day limit on each session, prompting the legislature to convene briefly each year.
+Beginning in 1879, the legislature met in regular session only in odd-numbered years.
+The biennial session pattern persisted for nearly a century, even as the allowed length of sessions was later extended to 90 legislative days in 1888 and to 120 days in 1962.

-The non-partisan era
+The nonpartisan era

-In 1913, Minnesota legislators began to be elected on nonpartisan ballots.
-This was a historical accident that occurred when a bill to provide for no-party elections of judges, city, and county officers was amended to include the Legislature in the belief that it would kill the bill.
+From 1913 until the mid-1970s, Minnesota legislators were elected on nonpartisan ballots.
+This was a historical accident that occurred when a bill to provide for no-party elections of judges, city, and county officers was amended to include the legislature in the belief that it would kill the bill.
 While Minnesota legislators were elected on a nonpartisan ballot, they caucused as "Liberals" or "Conservatives," roughly the equivalent in most years to Democratic or Farmer–Labor (later Democratic–Farmer–Labor) and Republican, respectively.
-In 1974, House members again ran with party designation.
-In 1976, Senate members again ran with party designation.
+In 1974, House members again ran with party designation; in 1976, Senate members did the same.